For such a relatively small place, the island of Bali sure offers a deliciously large number of deluxe resorts – way over 50, by our count.

-Now, we’ve compiled all our reviews on the best luxury hotels in Bali here in this one convenient guide.
+Now we’ve compiled our reviews on the best luxury Bali hotels here in this one convenient guide.

 On Thursday evenings, you can watch free authentic Balinese dance performances.

 The Canggu beaches just beyond Tugu Bali’s lush grounds are hot spots for catching some of the best intermediate surfing waves on the island.

 But feel free just to doze in the shade by the garden pool…

 Read our review: Seeking bliss at the Hotel Tugu Bali

 2) Best place to stay in Bali for couples

 The 21 villas at Kayumanis Ubud Private Villa and Spa ooze romance.